microsoft/aitour-azure-openai-assistants/train-the-trainer/README.md

 ## Deployment / Preparation

 1. Access to a deployment of GPT-4o
-1. Codespaces or VS Code Docker for running the code demos 2 and 3.
+1. GitHub Codespaces or VS Code Docker for running the code demos 2 and 3.
 See the [demos](demos-2-3/README.md) for more information
 1. No other resources are required

 ## Demos